Azure/service-fabric-mesh-preview/docs/conceptual-docs/application-deployment-quickstart.md

 # SeaBreeze Application

 This doc will walk you through how to:
-* deploy an Application
+* deploy a sample Application
 * check its status
-* check for service logs
+* try out your new application
+* Review the applicaiton.json

 To read more about applications and SeaBreeze, head over to the [SeaBreeze Overview](./seabreeze-overview.md)